Superformula/mobile-test/PROCESS.md

 - Snackbar opens links, or it displays the seed data.
 - Need to add a validate endpoint to check QR Code scan.
 This would take in the `expires_at` as a parameter?
 - Need to change auto refresh to happen when code expires.
+- Full functional testing on iOS & Android.
+- Need to get some unit tests out.

 # Testing